-Notion provides an all-in-one platform for managing your daily to-dos, as well as keeping a record of your important documents.
+Notion provides an all-in-one platform for managing your daily to-dos and keeping a record of your essential documents.
 No need to switch between multiple applications to keep track of things.

 This best to-do list app provides a flexible interface for creating to-do lists, taking notes, and managing data in the form of spreadsheets and databases.
 In this way, Notion provides multiple ways to connect with your data.

 The application comes with built-in templates for you to use and design an outline.
-This outline brings clarity in the workflow and helps team members understand the project requirements in a better way.
+This outline brings clarity to the workflow and helps team members understand the project requirements in a better way.

 - Customizable dashboard which lets you view things you want to see.

 - Tasks and Project management through Kanban boards.

 - Spreadsheets to keep a record of workflows.